RookeriesDevelopment/rook-flutter-sdks-docs/rook-health-connect/README.md

 #### Retrieving health data in UTC

-All health data types require a DateTime instance if the date (summary) or datetime (event) you want to retrieve data from.
+All health data types require a DateTime instance of the datetime you want to retrieve data from.
 When using `get_health_data_type(DateTime date)` the provided `date` is used to create a range between `date` (start) and the end of the day (end).
 This can become tricky specially with all the different timezones your users may be in.